 - Use a flashlight—even if it’s just the one on your phone.
 Mold often likes to grow in dim corners and other disused spaces.
 One of the reasons it is so successful is that it goes overlooked.

 - Look Outside—many mold problems begin outside the house!
 Look for damage to the roof, walls, and foundations.
 Any cracks or other damage may serve as a point for water to enter, causing both water damage and mold.

 - Look Inside—look for areas with visible discolorations, or existing water damage.
 Sniff around for mold’s musty odor.
 If you can smell mold, it’s definitely a problem—even if you can’t visually confirm it.
 Prime areas for mold include: inside kitchen, bathroom, and laundry room cabinets, anywhere with exposed plumbing, and closet interiors.

 - Check Your Windows—mold likes moisture, and when the indoor climate doesn’t match the outdoor climate, condensation often forms on windows and nearby walls.
 Keep these areas clean of dust (which feeds mold) and deal with condensation issues if possible.

 - Check Your Vents—your ventilation system’s filters should be replaced regularly to avoid buildup of dust, dirt, and mold which can be re-circulated throughout the house.
 Don’t forget the vents in your bathroom and above the stove!

 These are just a few tips and tricks to help you find mold in your home.
 Of course, once you do find mold, it is always best to let the professionals handle it.
-Hiring a professional mold remediation team ensures that your mold problem will be taken care of at the source.
+Hiring a professional mold inspection and remediation team ensures that your mold problem will be taken care of at the source.